-If you use sprints, you can accommodate any change request in the future sprints and all your previous tasks remain unaffected by a mistake in the current sprint.
+If you use sprints, you can accommodate any change request in the upcoming sprints and all your previous sprint tasks remain unaffected by a mistake in the current sprint.
 This can save you time and also reduce the overall costs of the project.

 Agile teams are required to share all the information and every member works while having the same vision of the final deliverable in mind.
 Since everyone is on the same page; the chances of the project going sideways get drastically reduced and improves visibility and transparency in projects.

 Agile methodologies do not restrict team members to the organizational hierarchy.
 This means that each member’s opinion is given equal importance and respect.